 Now that you've survived the journey through the myths and truths of self-publishing, you are poised at the beginning of an alternate publishing path.
 It's up to you to take the next step and explore this new territory to see if another world of publication is waiting for you.
 Before I start making lame, disjointed analogies about westward expansion, living your dream, and going for the gold, I'll end here by suggesting that you consider your options.
 And I encourage you to ask questions, lots of questions.

-Annette Fix is a contributing editor for WOW! and can be reached at email@example.com.
-Annette is an author and spoken word storyteller based in Laguna Niguel, CA. An excerpt from her e-book, The Hungry Writer's Guide to Tracking and Capturing a Literary Agent was featured in WOW's September 2006 issue.
-Annette's memoir, The Break-Up Diet will be available in early 2008 from her micro press Orange Curtain Publishing.
+Annette Fix is a contributing editor for WOW!
+She is an author and spoken word storyteller based in Laguna Niguel, CA. An excerpt from her e-book, The Hungry Writer's Guide to Tracking and Capturing a Literary Agent was featured in WOW's September 2006 issue.
+Annette's memoir, The Break-Up Diet published in 2008 from her micro press Orange Curtain Publishing.